 What Is Evidence Based Therapy?

-Evidence based therapy is a therapy that’s proven to work.
+Evidence based therapy is an addiction therapy that’s proven to work.
 This proof comes from years of research and studies of people in addiction recovery.
 Evidence based therapies also take the guesswork out of treatment and give you the best odds of long-lasting sobriety.
 This way, you don’t have to take your chances and can start with therapies that work for a large population of people.

 Evidence based therapy is only one type of the counseling you receive in rehab treatment.
 You also gain a mix of holistic, recreational, group, individual, and family therapies.
 Additionally, your rehab possibly focuses on quality nutrition and other life goals.
 Together, all of these therapies and methods help you build an arsenal of tools to help you stay sober.